-- a college transcript (though ONLY if you’re just getting out).
+- your college transcript (ONLY if you’re just getting out)

 Usually, these are put into page protectors and gathered into a binder for easy reference.

-If you haven't already, start putting your brag book together today.
+If you haven’t already, start collecting career-related items and documents and put your brag book together today.
 You will be amazed at how much it helps you.
-If you would like more help putting yours together, check out Career Confidential's Brag Book podcast or Brag Book Video.